 Yes, if you’re in a pinch and don’t have access to any of the more effective pool water softening methods available, you can use salt in your pool for softening purposes.
 Pool salt is usually used for sanitization purposes, but it may also reduce calcium hardness somewhat.
 The reason why we don’t recommend adding water softener salts straight to your pool is that they’re designed to dissolve slowly in water, so they’ll likely end up sitting at the bottom of your pool.
 They’ll also result in cloudy water in your pool.

 Will baking soda soften pool water?

 No. Baking soda can be used to maintain your pool’s optimal alkalinity and pH, but it isn’t designed to produce soft water.
-The only effective water softening option is to use a water softener system, which exchanges magnesium and calcium hardness ions with sodium ions.
+The most effective water softening option for pools is to use a chemical water softener (which you can buy online or from your local pool store).